Showing posts with label events. Show all posts

 to unleash our inner glow and become someone's dose of sunshine no matter what we can show.
 Before the summer ends, we travel to Richmond Country Farms, where the sunflower grows and truly glows.

-Summer is fun, and we must enjoy the outdoors under the sun.
-Like the sunflowers on the farm, we can rise and shine again, grow and glow up again, smile and be lovable again.
+Summer is a time for fun and outdoor enjoyment under the sun.
+Like the sunflowers on the farm, we too can rise and shine again, grow and glow up again, and find joy and love in life once more.
+The sunflowers serve as a powerful symbol of resilience and growth, inspiring us to keep moving forward.

 ©️ 2022 Del Cusay